 - Health Care Ethics and the Law (LAWS 2115)

-Areas of supervision: Health law and policy, legal ethics
+Areas of supervision: Public policy and the law, health law and policy, legal ethics

 Jocelyn Downie works at the intersection of health care ethics, law, and policy.
 She has a particular interest in end-of-life law and women's health.

 Selected awards & honours